Go to the Students section

 Find out more about our bursaries, scholarships and financial support

-Bursaries and scholarships and financial aid do not have to be paid back.
+Bursaries and scholarships and financial support do not have to be paid back.

-The average student spends around £10,850 a year on living expenses.
+The average student spends in the region of £9,310 - £10,640 a year on living expenses.
 See here for living costs including cost calculator and student Mollie Huckin's top tips on living within a student budget.